ivanoats/IvanoatsUW/source/_posts/2011-12-05-testing-ruby-on-rails-obfuscated-email-addresses-in-rspec.markdown

 mail_to "you@example.com","email me", encode: "javascript"
 {% endcodeblock %}

-To test this, I created a method in my spec/spec_helper.rb file:
+To test this, I created a method in my spec/spec_helper.rb file.
+This method goes through each character (byte) of the string containing the email address, and calls the [sprintf](http://apidock.com/ruby/Kernel/sprintf) method to format the character in the way that the javascript decoder in rails can read.

 {% codeblock email encoder to include in spec_helper.rb lang:ruby %}
   def encode_email(email)
       # copied escape method from: